shlomif/my-real-person-fan-fiction/README.md

-It is possible that the reason it seems like [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently is because Norris has decided to play in roles he liked, even if he got paid little.
+It is possible that the reason it seems like [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently is because Norris has decided to play in roles he liked, even if he got paid little or not at all.
 He became a happy and respected amateur.

 But for now I'll write my real person fic on singers and YouTube musicians.
 I already have one more factoid about Taylor Swift and there likely will be more.